AJJ (band)

 AJJ is an American folk punk band from Phoenix, Arizona, originally formed in 2004 as Andrew Jackson Jihad.
 Their lyrics handle themes of shyness, poverty, humanity, religion, addiction, existentialism, and politics.
-Singer/guitarist Sean Bonnette and bassist Ben Gallaty co-founded the band, and have remained its sole constant members throughout.
-The band has released seven studio albums to date; an eighth, Disposable Everything, is set for release on 26 May 2023.
+Singer/guitarist Sean Bonnette and bassist Ben Gallaty co-founded the band, and have remained its only constant members throughout.
+The band has released eight studio albums to date, with their most recent, Disposable Everything, having been released on May 26, 2023.